Assimilation and Church Membership

-It is God's divine decision to save a person and it is God's kindness, forbearance and patience that lead that person to repentance (Romans 2:4).
+It is God's divine decision to save a person, and it is God's kindness, forbearance, and patience that lead that person to repentance (Romans 2:4).
 All glory for the salvation and security of every believer belongs to God alone (Romans 3:21-31; Ephesians 1:7-9; Ephesians 2:8-9, Jude 1:24-25).
 We believe that everyone who is born again by the Spirit through Jesus Christ is eternally assured of salvation from the moment of conversion.
-This assurance relies on God's decisive grace rather than on the works of the Christian.
-Obedience, good works and fruit-bearing do not earn or retain the believer's salvation, but indicate the reality of the person's love of Christ and profession of faith (Luke 6:46; John 14:21; James 2:17-18).
+This assurance relies on God's decisive grace rather than on the works of the believer.
+Obedience, good works, and fruit-bearing do not earn or retain the believer's salvation, but indicate the reality of the person's love of Christ and profession of faith (Luke 6:46; John 14:21; James 2:17-18).

 Eternal security in salvation relies on the Lord's guarantee of each believer's adoption as His son or daughter (Galatians 4:4-7), and His seal of the believer by the Holy Spirit (2 Corinthians 1:21-22; Ephesians 1:13-14), and the conviction that God gives the Holy Spirit to each believer as a down payment toward future bliss in heaven (2 Corinthians 1:21-22).
-A person who professes genuine faith in Christ immediately becomes His possession (Luke 23:42-43; Acts 2:40-41; Acts 16: 30-34), and nothing can snatch that person out of His hands (John 10:27-29).
-Having been bought with the price of Jesus Christ's crucifixion as complete payment for sin, Christians are not their own.
-They are Christ's possession (1 Corinthians 6:19-20).
+A person who professes genuine faith in Christ immediately becomes His possession (Luke 23:42-43; Acts 2:40-41; Acts 16:30-34), and nothing can snatch that person out of His hands (John 10:27-29).
+Having been bought with the price of Jesus Christ's crucifixion as complete payment for sin, believers are not their own; they are Christ's possession (1 Corinthians 6:19-20).
 This assurance is absolutely certain, reserved in heaven, protected by God's unlimited power (1 Peter 1:4-5).

 Marriage and Human Sexuality